 Background Noise

-Background noise, also called thermal or kTB noise, is based on Boltzmann's Constant constant (k), receiver noise bandwidth (B), and temperature (T).
+Natural background noise, also called thermal or kTB noise, is based on Boltzmann's Constant constant (k), receiver noise bandwidth (B), and temperature (T).
 An RF channel noise bandwidth is 6 MHz.
 Temperature has a very minor effect, and it's standard practice to use 290°K (62°F) or 300°K (80°F) for calculations.
-The receiver noise floor is -106 dBm.
+The receiver noise floor power is -106 dBm.

 Signal and noise power are measured in dBm -- decibels (dB's) above or below 1 milliwatt (see Tech section / dBm Signal Power) .